|MWSU | Center for Academic Support||MISSION, CLIENT PROFILE & FAQs|

 We are located on the east end of the library building (Hearnes 213).
 Look for our entrance with the CAS logo.
 See the campus map for building location.

-Any MWSU student can receive tutoring for courses they are currently taking.
+Any MWSU student can receive tutoring for courses he/she is currently taking.

 When you come to the CAS for an appointment, you should bring your MWSU ID and any materials that will be useful for your tutoring session: textbook, class notes, assignment sheet, calculator, etc.